-Health Visiting services support families with babies and children under 5, by promoting a safe and healthy lifestyle and ensuring children are ready to go to school.
-The Family Nurse Partnership is a specialist branch of the service providing intensive support, advice and information to young, first-time mothers.
-The teams work in close partnership with GPs, midwives, social workers, children's centres and other professionals and voluntary groups.
+Health Visiting: Health Visitors support the under '5' Sandwell children through the national Healthy Child programme and includes the Family Nurse Partnership programme of intensive support, advice and information offered to young, first-time mothers living in Sandwell.
+The teams work in close partnership with GPs, dieticians, social workers, children's centres and other professionals and voluntary groups.